-Pro tip: We love the slightly bitter and toasted flavor the espresso contributes to this drink.
+Pro tip: We love the slightly bitter and toasted flavour the espresso contributes to this drink.
 But if you prefer the sweeter original, you can stir in 1 teaspoon of simple syrup at this stage to balance any bitter notes.

 4. Add Cream To Taste

 Top the drink with a splash of heavy cream.
 Heavy cream (36% milk fat) makes for a decadent drink with a creamy mouthfeel, but you can also use table cream (18%) or half-and-half (10%) for lighter variations.
 If you replace the cream with whole milk, the thin drink is called a Caucasian.
-Another good heavy cream replacement is coconut milk.

 Did you try this recipe?
 Once you sober up, let us know your thoughts in the comments below!